-Can you confirm that all the mentioned minimization principles - that for the growth of trees, that for the networks inside animals, that for the motion of light - are special Challenge 468 s cases of the principle of least action?
-In fact, this is the case for all known minimization along its path over the surface are recorded with the help of a deflected light ray, as shown in Figure 242.
-With a little care, the atoms of the object can be felt and made visible on a computer screen.
-With special types of such microscopes, the needle can be used to move atoms one by one to specified places on the surface.
-It is also possible to scan a surface, pick up a given atom and throw it towards a mass spectrometer to determine Ref.
-263 what sort of atom it is.
+Can you confirm that all the mentioned minimization principles - that for the growth of trees, that for the networks inside animals, that for the motion of light - are special cases of the principle of least action?
+In fact, this is the case for all known minimization principles in nature.
+Each of them, like the principle of least action, is a principle of least change.